Coronal plane: image through coronal axis.

 Coronal view of the uterus showing the normal triangular cavity of the uterus including both cornual regions and extending down to the lower uterine segment.

-Multiplanar reconstruction of a normal uterus showing a transverse view in plane X (or A), longitudinal in plane Y ...
+Multiplanar reconstruction of a normal uterus showing a transverse view in plane X (or A), longitudinal in plane Y (or ...